Home chevron_right Recycling and rubbish chevron_right Your bin collections chevron_right Garden waste chevron_right Garden waste subscription FAQs

 You'll still need to put your bin out by 7am on your collection day.

-Once you've subscribed, we'll also provide you with a letter, a sticker for your bin which includes a permit reference, and we'll let you know about your collection day.
+Once you've subscribed, we'll also provide you with a sticker which includes a permit reference.
+You must attach the sticker clearly to your brown bin.

 What if my bin is lost, stolen, or damaged?